wahlp/ee4717-project/README.md

 2. Create a new folder in `C:\xampp\htdocs\` and name it `ee4717-project` or something
 3. Dump all these files in that folder
 4. Launch XAMPP Control Panel and click Start on Apache and MySQL. ![](docs/xampp-setup.png)
-5. Go to phpMyAdmin, create a new database `f32ee` if it doesn't exist yet
+5. Go to phpMyAdmin, create a new database `f32ee` if it doesn't exist yet, and phpMyAdmin user with credentials `f32ee` for both username and password
 6. Import `doctors.sql` and `users.sql` from the `sql` folder
 7. Open [localhost/ee4717-project](http://localhost/ee4717-project).
 You should see the index page.
+(Login to the clinic website with email `f32ee@f32ee.com` and password `f32ee`)
 8. Have fun 😊